ibrahim1hero1/Calccedo/README.md

-and this is screenshot of Calculator demo built using Calccedo Engine Framework
+and this is screenshot of Calculator demo built using Calccedo Engine Library

 Welcome to Calccedo Engine,